Blog

 The New World Translation: The Bible of the Jehovah's Witnesses

+The NWT is characterized by interpretive choices that clearly reflect Jehovah's Witness theology.
+For instance, the translation consistently uses "Jehovah" rather than "the Lord."
 One of the most theologically significant aspects of the NWT is how it renders passages relating to Jesus's identity.
-In John 1:1, the NWT famously translates the last clause as "the Word was a god" rather than "the Word was God," reflecting Jehovah's Witness doctrine that Jesus is a divine being but not God the Father himself.
-This translation choice, debated among scholars, reflects the theological lens through which the NWT views the Godhead.
+In John 1:1, the NWT famously translates the last clause as "the Word was a god" rather than "the Word was God."

 The 2013 revision of the NWT attempted to modernize the language while maintaining the theological distinctiveness of the 1961 version.
-The new translation is notably more readable and contemporary in style, moving away from some of the more awkward phrasings of the original.
-The revision also incorporated new scholarship on the original texts.
+The new translation is notably more readable and contemporary in style.
 However, the distinctive theological interpretations remained, particularly regarding passages about Jesus, the Holy Spirit, and salvation.

 Key Verses